singularityware/singularityware.github.io/pages/docs/contributing/contributing-docs.md

 ### Fork the repo
 To contribute to the web based documentation, you should obtain a GitHub account and *fork* the <a href="https://github.com/singularityware/singularityware.github.io/" target="_blank">Singularity GitHub Pages</a> repository by clicking the *fork* button on the top right of the page.
 Once forked, you will want to clone the fork of the repo to your computer.
-Let's say my Github username is *user99*:
+Let's say my GitHub username is *user99*:

 ```bash
 git clone https://github.com/user99/singularityware.github.io.git